 Submissions will be accepted between June 1 and June 28.
 All photographs that meet the selection criteria listed below will be added to our permanent, citywide archival collection.

-With the help of our esteemed panel of Quintessential New Yorkers, we will also pick 25 stories from the submission pool to highlight in Urban Archive and feature on select LinkNYC kiosks across the city.
-Selected submissions will be announced on July 12, 2019.
+With the help of our esteemed panel of Quintessential New Yorkers, we will also pick 25 stories from the submission pool to highlight in Urban Archive and feature on LinkNYC kiosks in proximity to where the photographs were originally taken.

 SELECTION criteria and PROCESS